noma-protocol/docs/docs/introduction/welcome-to-oikos.md

 # Welcome to Oikos

 The Oikos protocol allows the creation of a new class of assets with high capital efficiency and built-in utility.
 Oikos tokens run on top of Uniswap V3 concentrated liquidity positions and own/manage their own liquidity without human intervention.
-The protocol is permissionless [after the gated phase ends], meaning that anyone can launch a token or trigger another asset public functions, without the need for special privileges.
+The protocol is permissionless <b color="#f3f7c6">(after the gated phase ends)</b>, meaning that anyone can launch a token or trigger another asset public functions, without the need for special privileges.
 Thanks to the algorithmic structure of the liquidity, Oikos tokens feature innovative characteristics, such as:

 <br />